What is a Hostile Takeover?

 There are several defenses that the management of the target company can employ to deter a hostile takeover.
 They include the following:

-- Crown jewels defense: Selling the most valuable parts of the company in the event of a hostile takeover.
-This obviously makes the target company less attractive and deters a hostile takeover.
+- Crown jewels defense: Selling the most valuable parts of the company in the event of a hostile takeover attempt.
+This obviously makes the target company less desirable and deters a hostile takeover.

-- Supermajority amendment: A amendment to the company’s charter requiring a substantial majority (67%-90%) of the shares to approve a merger.
+- Supermajority amendment: An amendment to the company’s charter requiring a substantial majority (67%-90%) of the shares to vote to approve a merger.

-- Golden parachute: An employment contract that guarantees extensive benefits to key management if they are removed from the company.
+- Golden parachute: An employment contract that guarantees expensive benefits be paid to key management if they are removed from the company following a takeover.
+The idea here is, again, to make the acquisition prohibitively expensive.

 - Greenmail: The target company repurchasing shares that the acquirer has already purchased, at a higher premium, in order to prevent the shares from being in the hands of the acquirer.
-For example, Company A purchases shares of Company B at a premium price of $15; this requires the target, Company B, to repurchase those shares at a higher premium or face a hostile takeover.
+For example, Company A purchases shares of Company B at a premium price of $15; the target, Company B, then offers to purchase shares at $20 a share.
+Hopefully, it can repurchase enough shares to keep Company A from obtaining a controlling interest.

 Real-life Examples of Hostile Takeovers